 Rent payments must be made a month in advance and transferred directly into our account – details of which will be provided before you move in.
 We advise all payments to be made at least two days before the rent due date to avoid late payment.

 No. Unless clearly stated otherwise in the property details and/or by our representatives bills are NOT included in the rental costs of our properties.
 You will be responsible for the payment of all utilities bills and the council tax for the property - Cosgroves will transfer the utilities into your name unless otherwise stated during the sign up process.

 Your deposit is logged with an independent body, The Deposit Protection Service, who will hold the deposit until the end of the tenancy.
 Once you have vacated the property we will compare it to the condition it was in when you entered and make any necessary deductions (if any!).
 If you take good care of your property you will likely get the majority, if not all, of your deposit back.

 Depending on the property in question it may be possible to have a new tenant join you in the property.
 However, it is very important that you check with Cosgroves before allowing anyone else to reside in the property as it could result in the termination of your lease.
-They would be required to go through the referencing process and pay an admin fee.
+They would be required to go through the referencing process.

 If a tenant leaves the tenancy at any point it may be possible to replace them, but finding the new tenant is down to the remaining occupant not Cosgroves.

 If you wish to end your tenancy once your first 6 months are up you MUST give one month’s notice.
 This means that before the start of the sixth month of the tenancy you must have informed us in writing that you wish not to carry on in the property.

 If you wish to stay then you are welcome to renew or stay on a month by month lease (pending landlord approval).